karyma101/handbook/CLI/README.md

 - **standard output**: abbreviated stdout, is the information outputted after a process is run
 - **standard error**: abbreviated stderr, is an error message outputted by a failed process
 - **redirection**: reroutes standard input, standard output, and standard error.
+- **~/.bash_profile**: is the name of file used to store environment settings.
+It is commonly called the “bash profile”.
+When a session starts, it will load the contents of the bash profile before executing commands.
+  - **~** represents the user’s home directory.